Connor Wickham: Return to Sunderland

 On 24 March, Wickham was recalled from his loan after playing four games for Leeds to bolster Sunderland's goal scoring options, with Steven Fletcher injured and Jozy Altidore badly out of form.

 On 16 April, he scored two goals in a 2–2 draw with Manchester City at the City of Manchester Stadium.
 Three days later, he scored the club's first goal in Sunderland's 2–1 win against Chelsea at Stamford Bridge.
-On 27 April, he scored a brace to help Sunderland overcome Cardiff City 4–0, playing a pivotal role in Sunderland's late surge to try and avoid relegation.
+On 27 April, he scored a brace to help Sunderland overcome Cardiff City 4–0, playing a pivotal role in Sunderland's late surge to try to avoid relegation.
 He was named Premier League Player of the Month for April.
 On 3 May, his cross assisted Sebastian Larsson's goal in a 1–0 win at Old Trafford, making it Sunderland's first win away to Manchester United since 1968.

 On 4 October 2014, he scored his first goal of the season and assisted a Steven Fletcher goal in a 3–1 win over Stoke City.
 In December 2014, Connor Wickham agreed a new four-and-a-half-year deal with Sunderland.